nathanmarz/specter-wiki/List-of-Navigators.md

 => (setval (continuous-subseqs #(< % 10)) [] [3 2 5 11 12 5 20])
 [11 12 20]
 ```

+## eachnav

+`(eachnav navigator)`

+Turns a navigator that takes one argument into a navigator that takes many arguments and uses the same navigator with each argument.
+There is no performance cost to using this.

+`keypath`, `must`, and `nthpath` are all implemented using eachnav, making multiple arguments possible.
+See their documentation here, or look at their implementation in Specter core.

 ## filterer